Is Kuala Lumpur Safe? A Detailed Safety Guide for Travelers and Expats

 Key Takeaways

-• Kuala Lumpur in general is a safe city.
-But it also has some safety concerns like any big cities in the world.
+• Kuala Lumpur in general is a safe city, but it also has some safety concerns like any big city in the world.

 • Violent crime is rare, especially against foreigners.